athirazizi/RayTracing/README.md

 We are multiplying the $y$ coordinate by how large each row supposedly is.

-Now, it is the responsiblity of the `PerPixel()` function to provide some sort of colour. <br> For now, we will set each pixel to green:
+The `PerPixel()` function is responsible for providing a colour for each pixel.
+For now, we will set each pixel to green:

 ```cpp
 uint32_t Renderer::PerPixel(glm::vec2 coord)